samjaninf/OFN-User-Guide---Master/open-food-network-userguide.md

 **Frequently Asked Questions \(FAQs\)**

 Browse these FAQs to find answers to some commonly asked questions from customers, producers and hubs.

+**Search**

+All user guide material is fully searchable.
+Use the search bar at the top to search for specific material.